liu396/3D_structure_analysis/README.md

-# CSCI-653 Project
-## 3D Atomic Structure Projection, MD Simulation and Analysis
+# 3D Atomic Structure Projection, MD Simulation and Analysis
 - This project aims to measure the geometric characteristic value, curvatures, normals and genus of atomic structure after MD simulation.

 ## **Project Member** ##